hwarden162/HughWardenWebsite/content/authors/admin/_index.md

 title: Hugh Warden
 ---

 I am currently a PhD student at the Institute of Genetics and Cancer, which is a part of the University of Edinburgh.
-I am currently building an explainable AI pipeline to identify phenotypic changes associated with different mutations.
+I have just finished a rotation project with Ava Khamseh's lab on automating image preprocessing for building image based machine learning pipelines to identify mutational signatures from cell morpholody.
+I am currently working with Greg Kudla's lab to  build an explainable AI pipeline to identify phenotypic changes associated with different mutations.

 My other interests include practical applications of hypergraphs.
-I have written the `rhype` package for using hypergraphs in R, which is available on CRAN.
-I am also writing the `hyperpy` for using hypergraphs in Python, available on my GitHub.
+I have written the `rhype` package for using hypergraphs in R, which is available on CRAN, and I am currently writing an update to speed up matrix based functionality.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/HughWardenCV.pdf" "newtab" >}}resumé{{< /staticref >}}.